ctotone/JdR/Into the Odd/Readme.md

 # Into the Odd RPG Roll20 Character Sheet
-Official Character Sheet Template for "Into the Odd" tabletop game, [Into the Odd](https://www.les12singes.com/jeux-de-roles/302-le-cabinet-des-murmures-livre-de-base.html).
+Official Character Sheet Template for "Into the Odd (2nd edition)" tabletop game, [Into the Odd](https://www.les12singes.com/fantasy/199-into-the-odd-gamme-complete.html).

 ## Version 1.0
 (Evilbram) Feb.2024